 Notable Soundtracks: Santha Thukaram (1963), Belli Moda (1967), Gejje Pooje (1969), Sharapanjara (1971), Naagarahaavu (1973), Malaya Marutha (1986)

 From one multi-faceted, multilingual music director to another.
-Vijaya Bhaskar, in addition to his historic contribution to Kannada music, worked in Tamil, Telugu, Malayalam, Marathi, Tulu and Konkani language films as well.
+In addition to his historic contribution to Kannada music, Vijaya Bhaskar worked in Tamil, Telugu, Malayalam, Marathi, Tulu, and Konkani language films.
 Once an assistant to musicians like Naushad and Madan Mohan, he was spotted by famous Kannada director BRK, who gave him a break in Kannada cinema.
 Scoring music for over 600 feature films, he is known for having introduced ‘theme music’ in Kannada cinema.
 He is also credited with inspiring producers to select popular works of Kannada poets through his music.
 A game-changer in Sandalwood.

 11. O.P.
 Nayyar